 The skydiving D license is the top license you can achieve.
 Skydivers holding a D license have proven a wide range of skills and have a great depth of experience, having completed a minimum of 500 jumps.

-D license skydivers have all of the privileges of A, B and C license and are eligible for all USPA instructor ratings.
+D license skydivers have all of the privileges of A, B, and C licenses and are eligible for all USPA instructor ratings.
 To achieve this, a skydiver must: